nathjohn/BlueGreen/README.md

 Follow the guide described [here](https://learn.microsoft.com/en-us/entra/identity/managed-identities-azure-resources/how-manage-user-assigned-managed-identities?pivots=identity-mi-methods-azp)

-Use the following values from your Microsoft Entra managed identity for your GitHub workflow:
+Use the following values as secrets from your Microsoft Entra managed identity for your GitHub workflow:

-`AZURE_CLIENT_ID` the managed identity Client ID
+`AZURE_CLIENT_ID` the managed identity Client ID.

 `AZURE_SUBSCRIPTION_ID` the Subscription ID.

+`AZURE_TENANT_ID` the Tenant ID.

 The following screenshot demonstrates how to copy the managed identity ID and subscription ID.